 - Since risk factors such as race and family history play such important roles in the development of prostate cancer, there is no “one-size-fits-all” approach to screening

-- Talk to your doctor about beginning screenings at 40 if you have a family history of prostate, breast, colon, ovarian, or pancreatic cancer or are African American
+- Talk to your doctor about beginning screenings at 40 if you have a family history of prostate, breast, colon, ovarian, or pancreatic cancer or are Black or of African descent

-- Talk to your doctor about beginning screenings at 45 if you have no family history and are not African American
+- Talk to your doctor about beginning screenings at 45 if you have no family history and are not Black or of African descent

 - As with all screening tests, there are benefits and harms to prostate screening tests.
 It is important to talk to your health care provider about your personal risk to decide if and when beginning a screening routine is right for you